Bachelor of Arts in Communication Studies

 |COMM 670||Seminar in Communication Studies||2|

 Bachelor of Arts students must complete at least 12 units of complementary studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

 Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
-Additional ways to complete complementary studies for students in the communication studies major is completion of 12 units from one of the following:
+Additional ways to complete complementary studies for students in the communication studies major is the completion of 12 units from one of the following:

 - Partial completion of a second major, minor, or certificate in courses other than COMM, and not cross-listed with COMM.
 This could include completing an Associate of Arts degree in a discipline outside of COMM.